Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: The motivic Euler characteristic with compact supports

 \section{The motivic Euler characteristic with compact supports}

-{A construction of central importance in this article is the {\em motivic Euler characteristic with compact supports}, $\chic$.
-For a finite type separated $k$-scheme, $\chic(X/k)$ is an element in the Grothendieck-Witt ring $\GW(k)$ of $k$.
-Before going into a detailed discussion of $\chic(X/k)$ and related notions, we first give sketch of the main ideas that go into its construction.} We use the notation and properties of the unstable and stable motivic homotopy categories to be found in \cite{Ay07a}, \cite{CD}, and \cite{Hoy}, including the six-functor formalism for $\SH(-)$.
+A construction of central importance in this paper is the {\em motivic Euler characteristic with compact supports}.
+For a finite type separated $k$-scheme $X$, $\chic(X/k)$ is an element in the Grothendieck-Witt ring $\GW(k)$ of $k$.
+Before going into a detailed discussion, we first give sketch of the main ideas that go into its construction.
+We use the notation and properties of the unstable and stable motivic homotopy categories to be found in \cite{Ay07a}, \cite{CD}, and \cite{Hoy}, including the six-functor formalism for $\SH(-)$.